-Georgetown Debate is pleased to announce the Public Speaking and Basic Argumentation Workshop, new in 2018!
+Georgetown Debate is pleased to announce the Public Speaking, Argumentation & Leadership Workshop for 2019!

 This program is perfect for students looking to learn and practice the fundamentals of logic, persuasion, and refutation, and to build confidence speaking in front of others and thinking quickly on your feet in a supportive, non-competitive environment.

 Public speaking is a critical skill valued highly across professions, yet most schools offer no training or practice in this area.
 Many people rate speaking in front of others as one of their top fears!

 This workshop offers students the chance to develop and hone their abilities in a skillset that’s guaranteed to be useful in every aspect of life and beneficial to future opportunities, from college applications and job interviews to family gatherings and informal presentations.
 We will break down the barriers to speaking in front of others through a variety of structured activities designed to build and enhance fundamental logical and rhetorical skills.
 And, because practice makes perfect, students will have the opportunity to give speeches in a low-stakes environment guaranteed to build confidence!

 Dr. Lee Pierce, Visiting Assistant Professor in Communication at SUNY Geneso

 Lee is an advanced scholar and teacher of rhetoric and persuasion who has taught public speaking and argumentation at the middle school, high school and collegiate level for over 10 years, including 5 years as an instructor for the Duke University Talent Identification Program (TIPS) Public Speaking, Advocacy, and Leadership Institute, and 3 years leading public speaking and argumentation workshops at Harvard University.
 She has a Ph.D. in Communication Studies from the University of Georgia and was awarded the Outstanding Dissertation Award from the National Communication Association.